yiisoft/validator/docs/guide/customizing-error-messages.md

 ## Translating attribute names

-Almost all error templates have support for `{attribute}` placeholder which substituted with an actual attribute name that was set during rules configuration.
+Almost all error templates have support for an `{attribute}` placeholder which is substituted with an actual attribute name that was set during rules configuration.
 By default, an attribute name is formatted as is.
-It can be acceptable for English language (for example, `currentPassword is required.`), but when using translations for error messages, it's better to provide and additional attribute translation.
+It can be acceptable for English language (for example, `currentPassword is required.`), but when using translations for error messages, it's better to provide an additional attribute translation.

 There is a separate interface called `AttributeTranslatorInterface` to solve exactly this task.
 It ships with 3 implementations out of the box: